buqeye/gsum/README.rst

 Citing gsum
 ============

-If you have found this package helpful, please cite our paper Melendez et al. (2019), "Correlated Truncation Errors in Effective Field Theory".
+If you have found this package helpful, please cite our paper Melendez et al. (2019), "Quantifying Correlated Truncation Errors in Effective Field Theory" `arXiv:1904.10581 <https://arxiv.org/abs/1904.10581>`_.

 Contact
 =======